$ openstack network create radio --provider-physical-network radio --provider-network-type flat --external

 To use Open vSwitch with the Data Plane Development Kit (OVS-DPDK) with your deployment, you must meet the following requirements:

-Plan your OpenStack OVS-DPDK deployment by referring to Planning your OVS-DPDK deployment in the Network Functions Virtualization Planning and Configuration Guide.
+Plan your OVS-DPDK deployment by referring to Planning your OVS-DPDK deployment in Configuring network functions virtualization.

-Configure your OpenStack OVS-DPDK deployment according to Configuring an OVS-DPDK deployment in the Network Functions Virtualization Planning and Configuration Guide.
+Configure your OVS-DPDK deployment according to Configuring an OVS-DPDK deployment in Configuring network functions virtualization.

-You must configure OpenStack before you install a cluster that uses SR-IOV on it.
+You must configure your OpenStack platform before you install a cluster that uses SR-IOV on it.

 If your OpenStack deployment supports single root I/O virtualization (SR-IOV), you can provision SR-IOV networks that compute machines run on.